PsyVix/C/README.md

 I.This C program implements a phonebook management system using a linked list data structure.
 II.It allows authorized personnel to perform actions such as adding, deleting, modifying, and displaying contact information.
 III.The program presents an appealing menu interface that guides users through these operations while ensuring data security through password protection.

+04.UnitConverter
+I. This C code provides a command-line menu-driven program for performing various unit conversions, including currency, length, weight, temperature, speed, pressure, and power conversions.
+II.
+It utilizes functions to modularize each conversion type, and the user can choose between different conversion options within each category via an interactive menu.
+III.
+The code includes input validation to handle invalid user choices and allows the user to return to the main menu for further conversions or exit the program as needed.